gosia-b/gosia-b/README.md

 ### Hi, I'm Gosia 👋

 I’m currently working on my data engineering skills.
-Here you will find small projects that help me get to know different technologies.
+Here you will find projects that help me practice different technologies.

 <!--
 **gosia-b/gosia-b** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.